techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 The [`VisualElementWrap`](#class-themeapivisualelementwrap)s that hold the pattern's background, the game elements (note, scanlines, input feedback, etc.), and VFX and combo text, respectively.
 The three groups of elements are rendered in separate containers so you can insert other layers between them.

-`vfxComboContainer` is currently unused, but you should set it anyway, so in the future when TECHMANIA allows rendering VFX and combo text on UI Toolkit, it will work out of the box.

 ```
 FmodSoundWrap assistTick
 ```